rajivsambharya/rajivsambharya.github.io/_pages/joining-the-group.md

 ## How to Express Interest

-If you are interested in joining the group, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfjQjRfWZzKtS_mdETsQ7GRCLb1dqN83oMZKB0gz3V5kXLk7w/viewform?usp=dialog).
+If you are interested in joining the Group, please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSfjQjRfWZzKtS_mdETsQ7GRCLb1dqN83oMZKB0gz3V5kXLk7w/viewform?usp=dialog).